Faculty and Staff Directory

 Research overview: Dr. Wong’s research is motivated by this major question: how do the seemingly private decisions and interactions in couples and families relate to broader patterns of inequality from young adulthood to late life?

-Current projects: Dr. Wong is writing a book (under contract with University of California Press) based on six years of in-depth interviews with heterosexual dual-professional couples as they launched careers and transitioned to parenthood.
+Current projects: Dr. Wong is writing a book (under contract with University of California Press) based on six years of in-depth interviews with different-sex dual-professional couples as they launched careers and transitioned to parenthood.
 Her other projects use nationally representative survey data to examine how positive and negative social relationships shape older adults’ health and wellbeing.
 Dr. Wong’s new research uses interview, survey, and experimental methods to examine the extent of gender inequality in cognitive housework (the mental work required to run a household), explain why this inequality exists, and explore how to reduce it.

 SOCY 304: Race, Class, Gender, and Sexuality